jacquessham/DashExamples/PlotlyExample/BarChart/Readme.md

 # Bar Charts
+Bar charts are charts use rectangles represent data values for each attribute.
 In this folder, we will go over how to create bar charts with Python and Plotly.

 ## Files
 The following scripts are used in this chapter: